HSNL-TAs/lab3-file-transfer-client-server/readme.md

 ==
 You should implement following functions in your server.
 - The server should uses port `8888`
 - Returns files list to client when the client connects immediately to the server.
+(We have provided this function which scans all the file under the same directory.)

 **For example:**